Ukulhas is my second most visited island after Rasdhoo – 6 times in the last 3 years. I like it because of the beach and

 Access to the villas is at an additional cost.

 Popping.
 There is no better site for a fisherman than to see a sudden explosion on the surface and the popper or swimbait being smashed while the reel starts to lose line rather rapidly.
 Be it a GT, Dogtooth, Red Bass, Coral Trout, or Barracuda they simply cannot resist a surface lure that is properly displayed.

 Jigging.
-With plenty of dropoffs and channels all across the Maldives, Jigging always land you plenty of fish and quite often fish that can give you a real fight.
-Big Dogtooths, GT’s, Barracudas, and if at the right location Yellowfin Tuna take the properly worked jig with surprising regularity.
+With plenty of dropoffs and channels all across the Maldives, Jigging always lands you plenty of fish and quite often fish that can give you a real fight.
+Big Dogtooths, GT’s, Barracudas, and if at the right location, Yellowfin Tuna take the properly worked jig with surprising regularity.

 Trolling.
 Every angler has their sights set on a successful day of fishing, but it’s more than just throwing some bait on a line and hoping for the best.
 There are different techniques used for every type of fishing, whether it’s inshore or offshore.

 Seeing playing dolphins in the wild is an unforgettable experience, and the Maldives are home to some species of dolphins, including spinner dolphins and grind.
 This is one of the most fun activities for Ukulhas and is especially popular among families.
 Excursions for watching dolphins are on request, early in the morning, or before sunset.

 Even amateurs can try to catch a fish.
 It is very rare that anyone comes back without any single fish.
 A catch can be prepared at the hotel.